 We also provide properties through the Clearing House as part of the Rough Sleepers Initiative, that people with histories of rough sleeping can access alongside floating support.

-These specialist services work with women who are often very vulnerable and have been at significant risk.
+These specialist services work with women, men and families who are often very vulnerable and have been at significant risk.
 Many will have experienced complex trauma, including domestic, physical or sexual abuse or exploitation.

-Our teams support each individual sensitively with care and compassion, informed by principles of Trauma Informed Care.
+We deliver inclusive services with sensitivity and compassion, informed by principles of Trauma Informed Care.

 These services support individuals who may have spent years, even decades rough sleeping.
 They may have a long history of multiple exclusions or accommodation breakdown and be increasingly frail or in poor health.